paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Section 563 of the Foreign Operations, Export Financing Related Programs Appropriations Act, 1995, referred to in text, probably means section 563 of the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 1995, Pub.
 L. 103–306, title V, Aug.
 23, 1994, 108 Stat.
 1649, which is not classified to the Code.

 #### Codification
-Section was formerly classified to section 441c of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 441c of this title](./chapter-015-national-security.md#section-441c) prior to editorial reclassification and renumbering as this section.

 <a id="section-3203"></a>